MyEtherWallet/knowledge-base/source/_posts/en/security-and-privacy/pro-tips-how-to-avoid-phishing-scams.md

 **9. Double and triple-check everything!**
 * Make sure every address is 100% correct, as even one wrong character will lead to a completely different wallet.
+* While you're at it, register an ENS domain name so your friends can send to "MyName.eth" instead of "0xab3c4edf...".
+    * [Read more about registering a human-readable ENS domain.][ens]
 * **We cannot reverse or refund transactions**, so this is very important!